Ask a COVID-19 Question

 Terminals: Stansted’s terminal is open for business for those with essential travel, but most flights are subject to change and cancellation.

 Screening: Enhanced monitoring procedures for flights are in place along with information leaflets and posters.
-There are no temperature checks.
+Some limited temperature screening trials are being undertaken to test equipment.
+The results will not be communicated to passengers or used to influence whether a passenger can travel.

 Airport Transit: Travelers are advised not to travel on public transport unless the journey is absolutely essential.